thepracticaldeveloper/practical-architecture/README.md

 ## Intro

 This repository contains a set of Software Architecture document templates and examples in Markdown format.
-It also includes scripts to generate a basic website in HTML.
+It also includes scripts to generate a basic website in HTML (check result [here](http://archguide.s3-website-us-east-1.amazonaws.com/)).
 You can use it as a baseline to build all your Software Architecture docs.

 These artifacts are described in the book [The Practical Architecture Process](https://leanpub.com/practical-software-architecture), which main focus is not the Architecture Guide itself, but the **process** you follow to obtain these artifacts and a proper Software Architecture.
 Get the book on [LeanPub](https://leanpub.com/practical-software-architecture).